 Of course, it is over their head.
 It is supposed to be over their head!
 They are beginners.
 The English language is over their head as soon as they come out of the womb.
 But we don’t say: Well, let’s put them with other children in their own situations and limitations so they can understand a word or two.
 No. We immerse them in the English language every day—that they don’t understand 90% of—in the hope and expectation that they grow up into joyful use of the English language.
 Long before children understand fully what is going on in worship and what is sung and what is said, they are absorbing tremendous amounts of what is valuable.

-If you need to take your child out of the service to be talked to or disciplined, feel free to do so, but please come back in!
-We are also working on having resources available for these students to use during the service to help them follow along (i.e., pictures for coloring, paper for note-taking…and doodling).
+Of course, there are some children who, for various reasons, will still struggle to sit through the worship service.
+And if you need to take your child out of the service to get some energy out, be talked to or disciplined, feel free to do so, but please come back in!
+We also have resources available at our kids’ check-in stations for young children to use during the service to help them follow along (i.e., pictures for coloring, paper for note-taking…and doodling).

 Parents, Prepare Your Children for Worship